 Can I send certified mail to a PO Box?

 Yes, certified mail can be sent to PO Boxes.
 The recipient will find a notice in their box and must visit the post office counter to sign for the letter.
-This actually provides excellent proof of delivery since they must show ID to claim it.

 What if the recipient refuses certified mail?